hexarobi/stand-lua-auto-updater/README.md

     async_http.dispatch()
     -- Initialize a counter
     local i = 1
-    -- Loop until the counter reaches 10, or until a update response flag is set while (auto_update_complete == nil and i < 10) do -- Pause for 250ms before checking again util.yield(250)
+    -- Loop until the counter reaches 40, or until a update response flag is set while (auto_update_complete == nil and i < 20) do -- Pause for 250ms before checking again util.yield(250)
         -- Increment counter
         i = i + 1
     end

+    -- If we have waited 40 loops of 250ms (10 secs) without a reply, then error with a timeout if auto_update_complete == nil then
+        error("Error downloading auto-updater lib.
+HTTP Request timeout") end

-    -- The install has completed, or the counter is run out, so require the lib and continue with script execution require("auto-updater") end
+    -- The download and install has completed, so require the lib and continue with script execution auto_updater = require("auto-updater") end
 ```